karavanlarp/karavanlarp.github.io/eng/useful/mainrules.md

 ### Alcohol and other substances

-The event is completely alcohol free for all attendees for the duration of the whole event.
-We will not be accepting any exceptions to this rule.
-Smoking (only for adults) is allowed in a separately marked area, and we ask you not to smoke anywhere else.
-Drugs of any sort are not permitted, we will call the police if anyone is caught using.
+The event is completely alcohol free for all attendees for the duration of the whole event, including the time before and after the game itself.
+The gamemasters reserve the right to remove any player who has consumed alcohol from the game if necessary.

+Smoking is allowed in a separately marked area, and we ask you not to smoke anywhere else.

 ### Conflicts